The Beatles albums discography

-The Beatles are the biggest selling musical act of all time, selling over 500 million records.
-With the first CD releases of their albums in 1987 and 1988, the Beatles' core catalogue was harmonised worldwide to encompass their 12 original UK studio albums, the 1967 US Magical Mystery Tour album and the newly assembled Past Masters: Volumes One and Two compilation albums consisting of all the studio recordings released during 1962 to 1970 that are not present on the UK studio albums or Magical Mystery Tour (mainly non-album singles, B-sides and EP tracks).
+With the first CD releases of their albums in 1987 and 1988, the Beatles' core catalogue was harmonised worldwide to encompass their 12 original UK studio albums, the US Magical Mystery Tour album, and the newly assembled Past Masters: Volumes One and Two compilation albums consisting of all the studio recordings released during 1962 to 1970 that are not present on the UK studio albums or Magical Mystery Tour (mainly non-album singles, B-sides and EP tracks).
 When the core catalogue was reissued in remastered editions in 2009, the two volumes of Past Masters were combined into one double album.
-Since then, other past releases have been reissued in digital formats and on vinyl.
-The catalogue is currently distributed by Universal Music Enterprises' Calderstone Productions.
 This core catalogue contains all 217 tracks (Note: The musicologist Alan W. Pollack identifies 219 tracks for his Notes on... series, counting 212 tracks along with six additional tracks that he did not separately identify because they were merely alternate versions of other songs (such as variations between the single version and the album version of the same track).
 Pollack also includes the song fragment "Can You Take Me Back", found in the transition between "Cry Baby Cry" and "Revolution 9" on the White Album, which is often not counted by other catalogs of Beatles songs.
 Other notable catalogs of Beatles songs, such as Ian MacDonald's Revolution in the Head, differ from this list as well.) intended for commercial release, either as album tracks, EP tracks, or singles, that were put out by the Beatles from 1962 to 1970.
+Since the standardisation of the catalogue, there have been several significant, fully-authorised, additional releases, such as The Beatles at the Hollywood Bowl (first issued 1977, issued on CD in 2016), Live at the BBC (1994), the Anthology series, and greatest hits collections 1962–1966, 1967–1970 (both first issued 1973, issued on CD 1993) and 1 (2000).
+The catalogue is currently distributed by Universal Music Enterprises' Calderstone Productions.
+The Beatles are the biggest selling musical act of all time, selling over 500 million records.